Orange Realty - T. Trabucco

 - The water heater should be properly strapped (top 1/3 and bottom 1/3, with the bottom 1/3 being at least 4" above the controls).
 There should also be a copper pipe attached to the temperature/pressure relief valve (TPR) that terminates within 6" of the floor.
 And with all gas appliances, there should be a "T" (sediment trap) in the gas line near the appliance, where any small particles can be trapped.
 While not critical, inspectors will call the item out, although most buyers aren't too concerned with sediment traps.
 Wipe the water heater down, and remove all cobwebs, debris, etc.

 - Check the furnace area for cobwebs and dust as well, and clean in/around the areas as necessary, assuming that it's accessible.
 Also replace the air filter (or clean the filter if it is a reusable filter) as this is an often neglected area in many homes.
-Check that the thermostat works well for both heating and cooling, and that the condensation pump, if any, is operational -- put a little bleach and/or vinegar in the pump well to discourage algae which can clog the float switch.
+Check that the thermostat works well for both heating and cooling, and that the condensation pump, if any, is operational -- put a little bleach and/or vinegar in the pump reservoir to discourage algae which can clog the float switch.
 Inspectors also don't like to see gas flex lines passing through the furnace case (they tend to have sharp edges and there is concern that during an earthquake, the flex line could get sawn through by the furnace case).
 If necessary, installation of a small length of iron gas pipe through the furnace wall is an inexpensive fix.

 - Visually inspect all rodent screens and/or bird blocks (under eaves) to confirm that they are not missing, torn, or otherwise broken, which could allow for rodents to enter the structure.
 Replace or repair as necessary.